ivelten/FSharp.Data.AgensGraph.Samples/README.md

 ## Issues and ideas

+### Property name casing

-1. Queries running against AgensGraph seems to match propertiy names of vertex and edges in camel case.
+Queries running against AgensGraph seems to match propertiy names of vertex and edges in camel case.
 The query translator system seems to automatically lower the first letter, but the others remain as they are.
 For example, if we have a table like this

 ```sql